Band and Choir to Disneyland/Disneyworld:

-As seniors, students have the option to join a class called Senior Seminar.
-Based on the question: how then should we live?, students in the class spend the 3rd trimester in a discussion-based, usually pretty small class where each student researches one topic and writes a paper on it.
-They look at each topic from the same 3 categories: history of the topic, the current controversy, and a biblical perspective.
+As seniors, students have the option to join a Seminar class dealing with Christian Ethics and based on the question: how then should we live?
+Students in this class spend the 3rd trimester in a discussion-based, smaller sized class where each student researches one topic and writes a paper on it.
 Each student also creates a presentation on their topic and presents it at Senior Night.
 This class not only increases writing and speaking skills, but also creates a new biblically-based perspective on life and the issues of today.

 Seniors also have the opportunity to participate in an internship.
 From helping a teacher in the elementary to filing papers in a lawyer's office, students are encouraged to seek out an internship in their future field.
 Although this is not required for graduation, this can be invaluable for a student because it can give experience for the future and can help one decide if they really want to work in a certain field.

 We have arrived at that time of year, when graduating students across the country don their caps and gowns, and arm themselves with a big grin as they march across the stage to receive their diplomas.
 Whether a student is finishing up middle, elementary, or high school, graduation is an important milestone in their learning journey.
 Please join the Graduating Class of 2019 as they march down the isle to receive their diplomas.